 - 1. Describe in detail how the services provided will meet the need of the community as identified by the applicant and the local Continuum of Care.
 Provide detailed information about how you plan to address homelessness in your community. - 2.
 What is the target population of the program and how many individuals do you plan to serve during the 18 months? - 3.
 How does your target population address the needs of the Continuum of Care (CoC)? - 4.
 Outline your plan for serving homeless individuals and families by providing short-term or medium term assistance. - 5.
 What is your strategy to implement the Housing First model as outlined by the applicant? - 6.
-How will your case management staff determine stability for each individual/family enrolled in the program? - 7.
-Describe how you will determine when each individual or family has reached stabilization. - 8.
-Under what circumstances would you provide a reevaluation of a participant prior to the 12 month requirement established by HUD? - Identify your programs barriers to provide assistance (programmatic or administrative). - 10.
-What barriers exist within your agency to provide stabilization services and ensure permanent housing for all homeless persons? - 11.
-Describe your strategy for soliciting participants to the program? - 12.
-How will your agency comply with the Equal Access Rule and the Prohibition against Involuntary Separation? - 13.
+Describe how you will determine when each individual or family has reached stabilization. - 7.
+Under what circumstances would you provide a reevaluation of a participant prior to the 12 month requirement established by HUD? - 8.
+Identify your programs barriers to provide assistance (programmatic or administrative). - 9.
+What barriers exist within your agency to provide stabilization services and ensure permanent housing for all homeless persons? - 10.
+Describe your strategy for soliciting participants to the program? - 11.
+How will your agency comply with the Equal Access Rule and the Prohibition against Involuntary Separation? - 12.
 Coordinated Entry participation is a requirement once a system is adopted by the local Continuum of Care (CoC).
-Will your agency participate? - 14.
-Are you providing services directly or subcontracting the services to another provider? - 15.
-What is your process for linking with the mainstream resources identified by the applicant? - 16.
-Describe the process for determining eligibility and requirements for case management? - 17.
-How does your agency ensure you are not providing more than 24 months of assistance within a three year period? - 18.
+How will your agency participate? - 13.
+Are you providing services directly or subcontracting the services to another provider? - 14.
+What is your process for linking with the mainstream resources in the community? - 15.
+Describe the process for determining eligibility and requirements for case management? - 16.
+How does your agency ensure you are not providing more than 24 months of assistance within a three year period? - 17.
 The applicant will provide a termination policy and appeal process for all participants receiving assistance.
-Will your agency adopt the policy of the grantee and how will you implement it in your programs? - 19.
-Has your agency administered homeless services in the past?
-How did you determine success of the participants? - 20.
+Will your agency adopt the policy of the grantee and how will you implement it in your programs? - 18.
+Has your agency administered homeless services in the past? - 19.
 Does your agency have the capacity to begin providing services immediately?
-How is that determined?
+How is that determined? - 20.
+How will the grantee monitor the proram for compliance?